For graduating students who are eligible for MassTransfer:

 3. Visit the universities if possible.
 If not, take a virtual tour if it is available at the university website.

-4. Decide if you are eligible for MassTransfer and reviewing the approved transfer agreements (pay attention to any special courses/requirements associated with your major) or contact the CCCC Transfer Office.
+4. Decide if you are eligible for MassTransfer by reviewing the approved transfer agreements (pay attention to any special courses/requirements associated with your major) or contact the CCCC Transfer Office.

 5. If you determine you are not eligible for MassTransfer, see: Transfer Application Process (non-MassTransfer)

-11. If you have AP, IB or CLEP credits, check with the colleges to see if they require official AB/IB transcripts.
+10. If you have AP, IB or CLEP credits, check with the colleges to see if they require official AB/IB/CLEP transcripts.

-12. Make sure FAFSA information is sent to the university(s) by the deadline if possible.
+11. Make sure FAFSA information is sent to the university(s) by the deadline if possible.
 Check each university website for FAFSA priority deadline.
+Please note: you can still apply using the FAFSA after the priority deadline.